-The first achievement of the thesis is to respond to the calls of Flinn and Prest for a history of the PWLB.19 But the thesis also demonstrates that the history of the PWLB reflects the impact of the many changes in the social, economic, financial and political environment between 1817 and 1876.
+The first achievement of the thesis is to respond to the calls of Flinn and Prest for a history of the PWLB.
+But the thesis also demonstrates that the history of the PWLB reflects the impact of the many changes in the social, economic, financial and political environment between 1817 and 1876.
 In the early years, there was a recognition that public infrastructure investment needed to increase beyond the capacity of the market to finance it, and that new means to finance the increase were needed.
 The PWLB was an essential part of both changes.
 Without the PWLB, banks, insurance companies and individuals would have been unlikely to have the capacity to finance sanitation and education changes on the necessary scale.
 The thesis has also charted how the PWLB established itself as a government agency, and made its decisions.
-Unlike other government agencies,
+Unlike other government agencies, the PWLB was small and well governed, with its Board making all decisions.
+Chapters 2 and 3 showed that its lending decisions were very similar to those made by banks, and were dominated by concerns for the security of its loans.
+Successive chapters show that like other agencies of the period, the PWLB had no formal accountability mechanisms in its early years.
+However, like other agencies, by 1876 the PWLB had established good annual reporting processes to Parliament.
+The development of the PWLB therefore both responds to the changing environment over 60 years, and illustrates the nature of the changes.

-17 Christine Bellamy, Administering Central-Local Relations 1871-1919: The Local Government Board in its Fiscal and Cultural Context (Manchester, Manchester University Press, 1988), p.
-34.

-18 K. Theodore Hoppen, The Mid-Victorian Generation 1846-1886 (Oxford, Clarendon Press, 1998), p.
+&lt;sup>17 Christine Bellamy, Administering Central-Local Relations 1871-1919: The Local Government Board in its Fiscal and Cultural Context (Manchester, Manchester University Press, 1988), p.
+34. K. Theodore Hoppen, The Mid-Victorian Generation 1846-1886 (Oxford, Clarendon Press, 1998), p.
 123.

-19 M. W. Flinn, 'The Poor Employment Act of 1817', Economic History Review 1961, Vol 14, no. 1, pp. 82-92, and John Prest, Liberty and Locality: Parliament, Permissive Legislation and Ratepayers' Democracies in the Nineteenth Century (Oxford, Clarendon Press, 1990), p.
+&lt;sup>19 M. W. Flinn, 'The Poor Employment Act of 1817', Economic History Review 1961,Vol 14, no. 1, pp. 82-92, and John Prest, Liberty and Locality: Parliament, Permissive Legislation and Ratepayers' Democracies in the Nineteenth Century (Oxford, Clarendon Press, 1990), p.
 184.